TimzOwen/TheAndroidComposeSeries/README.md

 ## Getting started
 - Open the project in Android Studio (Giraffe+ recommended).
+- Make sure you have an Android Emulator or device connected.
+- Select the desired app branch from the branch selector (e.g. `happy-birthday`,
-- Choose a sample composable/activity to run, or build the Debug APK via Gradle.
+- Choose a sample branch and checkout then run, or build the Debug APK via Gradle.

 Quick build from terminal (macOS/zsh):